cloudfoundry/diego-notes/README.md

 	- the Rep deletes the container *(if this fails: the rep aborts - convergence will pick this up later)*
 	- the Rep then removes the ActualLRP from the BBS *(if this fails: the rep aborts - the rep will retry later in its polling loop)*
 - for `UNCLAIMED` or `CRASHED` ActualLRPs:
- 	- compare-and-delete the ActualLRP *(if this fails: convergence will pick it up later)*
+ 	- delete the ActualLRP *(if this fails: convergence will pick it up later)*

 ### Distributing ActualLRPs: Auctioneer

 The Auctioneer is responsible for distributing ActualLRPs optimally and efficiently.
 There is only one Auctioneer ever handling requests.
 Requests are handled on demand: when a request to start work (an ActualLRP or Task) arrives the Auctioneer immediately fetches state from all Cells, picks the optimal placement, and then tells the corresponding Cell to perform its assigned work.

 Doing this for each individual piece of work would incur a large communication overhead.
 As such the entire flow of information around starting Tasks and LRPs supports batching.
 There are two notions of "batch":

-1. When a component knows it must request many starts it submits a batch request ot the Auctioneer.
+1. When the BBS knows it must request many starts, it submits a batch request to the Auctioneer.
 For example, if the BBS needs to scale an application to 100 instances it submits a single batched request to the Auctioneer.
 Similarly if the BBS needs to start a number of missing LRPs, it sends a single batch request to the Auctioneer.
 The Auctioneer in turn submits work to Reps in batches.
 2. Work sent to the Auctioneer is added to the next batch of work.
 The entire batch is scheduled on the next scheduling loop.
-Batches are heterogenous and include both ActualLRPs and Tasks.
-Batches are deduped before being scheduled -- so identical units of work in a single batch will not be scheduled multiple times.
+Batches are heterogeneous and include both ActualLRPs and Tasks.
+Batches are de-duped before being scheduled -- so identical units of work in a single batch will not be scheduled multiple times.

 Here are some details around the scheduling loop.
 When a new ActualLRP arrives:

 - the Auctioneer fetches the state of each Cell.
 This includes information about the available capacity on the Cell, the Cell's stack, and the set of ActualLRPs currently running on the Cell.
 - the Auctioneer then distributes the ActualLRPs across the Cells (in-memory).
 It ensures that ActualLRPs are only placed on Cells with matching `stack`s that have sufficient resources to host the ActualLRP.
 Once the Auctioneer identifies the set of Cells matching this criteria it choses the winning Cell by optimizing for (in increasing priority):